-- Candle rings
+- Candle accessories

 - Candle burners

-- TÜV Rheinland
+- TÜV SÜD

-Country of Origin
+Country of Origin Marking

-Most products imported and marketed in the United States, including candles, are required to contain a permanent country of origin label on either the product itself or on the surface of both the product and packaging.
+Most products imported and marketed in the United States, including candles, are required to contain a permanent country of origin marking on either the product itself or on the surface of both the product and packaging.
 Importers must ensure the label is firmly affixed to the product or its packaging without being easily come off or smeared.